hashicorp/terraform-provider-aws/website/docs/r/lb.html.markdown

 This resource supports the following arguments:

 * `access_logs` - (Optional) An Access Logs block.
 Access Logs documented below.
+* `client_keep_alive` - (Optional) The client keep alive value, in seconds.
+Only valid for Load Balancers of type `application`.
+The valid range is 60-604800 seconds.
+The default is 3600 seconds.
 * `connection_logs` - (Optional) A Connection Logs block.
 Connection Logs documented below.
 Only valid for Load Balancers of type `application`.
 * `customer_owned_ipv4_pool` - (Optional) The ID of the customer owned ipv4 pool to use for this load balancer.
 * `desync_mitigation_mode` - (Optional) Determines how the load balancer handles requests that might pose a security risk to an application due to HTTP desync.
 Valid values are `monitor`, `defensive` (default), `strictest`.